-I write to inform you that I have sabmitted to our Prov.
-G. Master, Lord Leigh, the various Petitions ir, elerence to the suggested formation of a new Lodge, viz.: that of the Wary teksnire Volunteers, and which he has returned to me with at having attached his signature.
+I write to inform you that I have submitted to ou.
+Prov.
+G. Master, Lord Leigh, the various Petitions in reference to the suggested formation of a new Lodge, viz.: that if the Warw ckshire Volunteers, and which he has returned to me without having strached his signature.

-He declines to do so exing to the great objection he entertains to the formation of exclusive Lodges, as he mentioned in his first letter to me on the subject and which he now more strongly expresses.
-So decided are his feelings on this point that he states that for similar reasons he some time tgo declined to join a Lodge then about to be formed in Longo exclusively for officers of the Grand Lodge of England, and his this feeling which induces him to withhold his recommen attorn to the Petition.
+He declines to do so owing to the great objection he entertains to the formation of exclusive Lodg.
+We he mentioned in his first letter to me on the subject and which it is now more strongly expresses.
+So decided are his feelings on this point that he states that for similar reasons he some time ago declined to join a Lodge then about to be formed in London exclusively for officers of the Grand Lodge of England, and it is this feeling which induces him to withhold his recommendation to the Petrion.

-It is only right, I should add, that he states although he does not sanction, he does not actively oppose.
+It is only right, I should add, that he states although he does not sanction, he does not a tively oppose.

 Pov.
-G. Master, and under these circumstances I beg to return you the various documents which you have sent me and which I enclose herewith.
+G. Maste, and under these circumstances I beg to return you the various occuments which you have sent me and which I enclose netwish.